 Located three miles north of Fort Bragg in Mendocino County, MacKerricher State Park is an excellent place to step out and enjoy the North Coast of California.
 At the center of the park is Lake Cleone, a small freshwater lake within crawling distance of the Pacific.
-In addition to the 1.3-mile trail around that lake (partially closed due to vandalism as of September 2011), there is a short enjoyable boardwalk to Laguna Point Seal Watching Station.
-This easy hike is 0.6-miles roundtrip with less than 25 feet of elevation change and plenty of ocean views.
+In addition to the 1.3-mile trail around that lake, there is a short enjoyable boardwalk to Laguna Point Seal Watching Station.
+This easy hike is 0.6-miles round trip with less than 25 feet of elevation change and plenty of ocean views.

 The start of boardwalk to Laguna Point